Off-road vehicles (ORVs) include vehicles such as:

 Limit your impact on the land

 Wetlands, alpine areas with thin soils, old growth forests, grasslands and ungulate ranges are quite sensitive.
-Stay on existing trails when you can and practice "tread lightly" principles to avoid damaging the landscape and local wildlife habitat.
+Stay on existing trails when you can and practise "tread lightly" principles to avoid damaging the landscape and local wildlife habitat.

 Stay safe when you use your ORV